 Those with instances of deficiency will usually be advised to increase their intake, by getting more sunlight and eating more foods containing. vitamin D

 The condition can also be treated with a course of supplements.
-One such treatment is fultium D3, which is available to buy in two strengths from our online pharmacy.
+One such treatment is fultium D3, which is available to buy in several strengths.

 At risk groups such as pregnant women and housebound people may be advised to take a supplement as a preventative measure.